Flourless Banana & Protein Powder Pancakes (40g+ Protein)

 • Heat a fry-pan over a medium to low heat.
 Grease well with oil or butter – so they don't stick!

 • Blend together banana, eggs and protein powder.
 The mixture should be a thick pourable batter, that’s not too runny or stiff.
-If it’s too stiff, add a splash of water.
+If it’s too stiff, add a splash of water or milk.
 If it’s too runny, add a sprinkle of protein powder.
 You’re after a thickness where you can pour it into the pan and it spreads out just a little.

 • Pour batter into a milk jug.
 Hot tip: the pouring spout will help you get perfect pancake circles!